lite-xl/lite-xl-plugin-manager/README.md

 You can get a feel for how to use `lpm` by typing `./lpm --help`.

+## Supporting Libraries

+Unlike lite, due to the precense of the beast of a library that is OpenSSL, I've made no attempt to limit the amount of libraries being linked in here, I'm only ensuring that everything can be linked statically as much as possible.
+As seen with the `lib` folder, the following external libraries are used to build `lpm`:

+* lua (core program written in)
+* OpenSSL (https/SSL support)
+* libgit2 (accessing git repositories directly)
+* liblzma (supporting library for archives)
+* libz (supporting library for everything)
+* libcurl (for fetching .tar.gz and .zip files)
+* libarchive (for unpacking .tar.gz and .zip files)

 ## Use in CI

 To make pre-fab lite builds, you can easily use `lpm` in CI.
 If you had a linux build container, you could do something like: